Increasing the Use of a Natural Fungus (Duddingtonia flagrans) to Control Internal Parasites in Small Ruminants

 Materials and methods:

-Objective 1: Evaluate the efficacy of feeding Livamol® with BioWorma® for fourteen days out of every month during high parasite months on GIN infection indicators and pasture larval levels in small ruminants.
+Objective 1: Evaluate the efficacy of feeding Livamol® with BioWorma® for fourteen days out of every month during high parasite months on GIN infection indicators and larval levels in small ruminants.

 Farmer Input: This project objective was conceived from conversations with small ruminant producers and queries as to whether or not reducing the recommended dose/treatment days could still be effective in controlling GIN in small ruminants.
-Six farmers will participate in this objective by validating university research results in commercial/on-farm settings.

-Methods: Objective two will be conducted on two university farms (DSU and VSU).
-Animals will be allocated to one of three treatment groups and fed Livamol® with BioWorma® mixed in feed at a rate of 1 g/kg of BW daily (BIO1), locally made feed/supplement with BioWorma® at recommended 0.06 g/kg rate daily (NBIO), or receive no fungal supplementation (CON) for four months.
-Animals in group 1 will be dewormed according to the protocols suggested by the manufacturer’s recommendation for feeding BioWorma®.
-Dosage of fungus will be based on the largest animal’s body weight (BW) in each group and no addition to feed in CON group.
-A feed company that can/will make feed (mineral supplement) containing BioWorma© has been approached and if they receive their EPA certification will be making feed supplement for this project.
-If the company is unable to receive EPA certification, the PI and co-PI will purchase mineral and mix the BioWorma© into mineral to carry-out the project.
+Methods: Objective two was conducted on Virginia State University farm.
+Animals were allocated to one of two treatment groups and fed feed made on the university farm with BioWorma® or Livamol® with BioWorma® at recommended 0.06 g/kg rate daily (NBIO), or no fungal supplementation (CON) for 98 days.
+Animals in group 1 were dewormed according to the protocols suggested by the manufacturer’s recommendation for feeding BioWorma®.
+Dosage of fungus was based on the largest animal’s body weight (BW) in each group and no addition to feed in CON group.
+The co-PI at VSU, mixed a feed containing corn and soybean meal supplement and incorporated BioWorma© or Livamol® with BioWorma® into the feed prior to completing each project.

 Research results and discussion: